‘Unspoken’: A fictionalised examination of the moral framework of what infidelity might mean

 Rohan

-Back to Rohan – and I’m not the only one who shifts her focus between these two men, Aisha too!—he takes Aisha around Varanasi when he arrives there.
+Back to Rohan – and I’m not the only one who shifts her focus between these two men, Aisha too! – he takes Aisha around Varanasi when he arrives there.
 And in Varanasi, he has a lot of desserts.
 He “[spoons] off the last of rabri” and mockingly calls her “madam”, negging her, “cooing” in her ear.
 Rohan is the only person to whom Aisha is honest.
 This is hotter than if they had sex, but only if you pay close attention.
 The way Gooptu has written these interludes, it’s easy to dismiss their relationship as a complicated friendship rather than an emotional affair.
 You have to read into the narrative if you want to untangle the intricacy of their intimacy.

 Although the book raises the question of infidelity – and whether what Rohan and Aisha have qualifies as “cheating” – it doesn’t make a moral claim about it.
 Even Mrs G cheating on Boy doesn’t particularly enrage Aisha, and any contention she might have quickly dissolved on meeting A and recognising what he might’ve meant for Mrs G. The only moralistic voices in the book are Bugi, Mandiradi, and Shree, relegated to the position of virtue-signalling figurines.